newsdev/SEC/README.md

 **full_amount:** This is the total of all money ordered paid as a result of the S.E.C. action.
 This is the figure commonly used by the agency.

 The data was compiled by Robert Gebeloff, Sylvia Carnham O'Regan, Gilda DiCarli and Daniela Porat.
-Please contact [Gebeloff](mailto:rgebeloff@nytimes.com?subject=SEC%20Project) with questions and comments.
+Please contact [Mr. Gebeloff](mailto:rgebeloff@nytimes.com?subject=SEC%20Project) with questions and comments.